 What Are The Biggest Changes That P&F Made In Order to Achieve Certification?

 P&F stopped burning their waste.
 They started composting and recycling.
 They started planting trees.
-They began conducting analysis on the quality of the water.
+P&F began conducting analysis on the quality of the water.
 They put in practice more stringent regulations on pesticide use.
 They increased worker training.
+We are talking about major improvements!

 Benefits of Rainforest Alliance Certification: